petersiemsen/SQL/README.md

 I wrote moderately complex SQL queries to answer various business questions presented by stakeholders.
 I then presented the SQL resutls by creating visualizations to tel a compelling story about the data.
 My findings were summed up in a professional presentation that was reviewed and approved.

+The included "SQL Project Brief" has a complete overview of the questions proposed as well as the requirements I had to deliver on.